GitHub-Campus-Program-LATAM/CIS/README.md

 ## Únete al hackathon 🚀
-- Fechas: 4 - 8 noviembre
+- Fechas: 4 - 11 noviembre [hasta medianoche]

 Tema: Build creative hacks that empower you do to more using GitHub Student Developer Pack tools.